-Mock mashed potatoes made with cauliflower!
+Cauliflower mashed potatoes is the ultimate low carb comfort food dish!
 This low-carb healthy alternative to starchy potatoes will fool the most discriminating taste buds!

 I try to limit my starchy carbohydrate intake, and over the years have substituted some white carbs for wheat and whole grain, and since I do the grocery shopping and cooking, my family has adapted as well.

-Like I do often, I just make a new dish and it and see what kind of a reaction I get, and the mock mashed potatoes were an instant hit!
+But like I do often, I just make a new dish and it and see what kind of a reaction I get.

 Seriously, no one knew they were eating cauliflower instead of potatoes.